 This design allows for easy extension to accommodate future enhancements or additional search criteria.

-New prefixes can be added to support additional search criteria without significant changes as we merely need to update our Predicate
+New prefixes can be added to support additional search criteria without significant changes as we merely need to update our Predicate logic.

 This ensures that the implementation remains adaptable to evolving requirements and we can upgrade and improve the feature whenever required.